Mak2006/gcp-cloud-labs/Lab 4 Create a dashboard for data pipeline.md

 	-   Analyze and visualize the results

 **Known Unknowns**
-	1. Data schema
+	1. Data schema  - Given -
-	2. Topic creation - Google maintains a few public Pub/Sub streaming data topics for labs like this one.
+	2. Topic creation - Given -  Google maintains a few public Pub/Sub streaming data topics for labs like this one.
 We'll be using the [NYC Taxi & Limousine Commission’s open dataset](https://data.cityofnewyork.us/)

-**Prereqs**
-	1. Enable Pub Sub API, Dataflow API
-	2. SDF
-	3.

-**Approx algo**
-1. p

 **Prepare Bigquery to receive data**
 `bq mk taxirides` # create a data set